 How do we make a reservation?

-All reservations for US Forest Service campgrounds are made through the National Reservation Recreation Service (NRRS) either on their website, recreation.gov or by calling 877-444-6777 (toll free).
 Reservations for our privately owned RV parks in Oregon are made by calling each individual RV park or for general information by calling Hoodoo at 541-338-7869.
-If you start with our website, each page of our website has link connections to the recreation.gov website.
-You will probably get your best information if you start with our website, www.hoodoo.com and then click on the site number or their logo to transfer over to their website.
+All reservations for US Forest Service campgrounds are made through the National Reservation Recreation Service (NRRS) either on their website, Recreation.gov or by calling 877-444-6777 (toll free).
+If you start with our website, each page of our website has link connections to the Recreation.gov website.
+You will probably get your best information if you start with our website, www.HoodooRecreation.com and then click on the site number or their logo to transfer over to their website.
 Either way, start the process by going to the specific campground page that interests you and work from there.
-All reservations made for US Forest Service campgrounds are made through a private agency over which Hoodoo has little or no control.
-If you have problems with them, it doesn’t hurt to let us know, but please realize that there will be little or nothing that we will be able to do about it except turn in your complaint.
-There is a fee for making reservations that is lower if you use the Internet.
-That fee is how the reservation company makes its money.
+All reservations made for US Forest Service campgrounds are made through a private agency (NRRS) over which Hoodoo has little or no control.
+There is a reservation fee for booking which is how the NRRS makes its money.
+If you have problems with them feel free to let us know, but please realize that there may be little or nothing that we will be able to do about it except turn in your complaint.

 Do I need a reservation?

-No, all the campgrounds have around 40% of the campsites as first come first serve sites (except the group campgrounds).
-Midweek the campgrounds are almost never full, and a reservation isn’t needed unless you want a specific site.
-The most crowded camping weekends are Memorial Day Weekend, July 4 Weekend, and Labor Day Weekend.
+No, most campgrounds have around 40% of the campsites as first come first serve sites with the exception of group camps.
+Generally midweek the campgrounds are rarely full, and a reservation isn’t required unless you want a specific site.
+The most crowded camping weekends are Memorial Day Weekend, July 4th Weekend, and Labor Day Weekend.

 Do you have to have a reservation to camp in a reserveable site?